 Young Enterprise for example, allows individuals and small groups to start their own business, helping them to develop creative thinking, problem solving and organisational skills, as well as team work and customer service skills.

 Ready for the next stage

 For new Sixth-Formers, the school year begins with a weekend of leadership training designed to enable staff to identify those with the potential to be monitors or prefects.

 Bredon’s Sixth-Formers go on to pursue a wide range of further studies at college or university, or take up a work placement, so careers education is also an important aspect of life in the Sixth Form.

+Bredon School was a winner of the ISA Senior School Award for Academic Excellence and Innovation, in recognition of it’s unique and extensive work experience program.
+Students are introduced to work experience in the Upper School.
 We will offer the students the opportunity to take part in mock interviews with specially invited guests from a wide range of industries in order to meet new people, experience new situations, and fine tune their interviews skills and techniques in a friendly yet realistic environment.
 Many Sixth-Formers also spend one day or half-a-day a week in a local work placement, or have longer, block placements.

 With a wide variety of opportunities to develop as an individual, Bredon School’s Sixth Form is great preparation for the next stage in life.